^

 Vasoactive intestinal peptide

-Calcitonin gene mediated peptide
+Calcitonin gene-mediated peptide

 Other factors?

-Nutritional causes of osteoporosis
+Alimentary causes of osteoporosis

-• Various diet disorders
+• Various dietary violations

-• Insufficient calcium intake with food
+• Insufficient calcium intake from food

 • Insufficient intake of vitamin D